Safety First: Protecting Your Business From Online and Offline Threats

 Offline Safety: Alarm Systems and CCTV

 If you’ve been robbed once and think the criminals won’t return, you’re in for a sad surprise.
 It is common for criminals today to target a specific trade, such as a restaurant or a hotel, and steal a small amount – only to come back for a bigger scoop later on.
-When you’ve already been robbed, the first thing you should do is to install a loud alarm system and a CCTV camera.
+When you’ve already been robbed, the first thing you should do is to install a loud alarm system and surveillance cameras for business or home.

 For most business owners who experience such a thing, it is common sense to invest in these right away.